Pledge of Allegiance

 Before the War Between the States, the United States theoretically had the constitutional authority to manage the member states.
 It lacked only a sufficient power of enforcement.
 The member states cherished their fantasies of state sovereignty, left over from the days before they sacrificed that sovereignty by joining the United States.
 During the War

-even the fiction of state sovereignty.
-The United States became one
+the fiction of state sovereignty.
+The United States became one government.

 Today, the United Nations is accumulating a de facto constitutional authority to manage the member nations.
 It lacks only a sufficient power of enforcement.
 The member nations cherish their fantasies of national sovereignty, left over from the days before that sovereignty began to erode, after the member nations joined the United Nations.
 So far, the arrangement hasn't been rigorously tested.